AymanNabih/flycode/README.md

       cd Fly-LSH/
       conda install --yes --file requirements.txt

-- (If you are on Anaconda) Install ´tensorflow´ from a new Terminal window:
+- (If you are on Anaconda) Install `tensorflow` from a new Terminal window:

    Source: https://anaconda.org/conda-forge/tensorflow